fifeo/CS466FinalProject/README.md

 run -
 python nussinovy.py

-wait to be prompted to input sequence then input sequence then hit return
+wait to be prompted to input sequence,  input sequence , hit return